What are social networking sites?

 It’s very common for people to do this when using message boards and social networking sites.
 You can find out what any of these acronyms mean by searching for them online.

 Some examples of acceptable use might include:

 - the internet-connected computer must be in a family room with the screen facing outward so you can see what's going on

-- if your child accidentally goes to an unsuitable website they should tell you - you can delete it from the 'history' folder and add the address to the parental control filter list
+- if your child accidentally goes to an unsuitable website they should tell you - you can remove it from the 'history' folder and add the address to the parental control filter list

 - it's never OK to use abusive or threatening language in any online communication